Professors at America's elite colleges pick one book every student should read in 2017

 The topics of the books spanned issues from politics to social science to Shakespearean literature.

-Read on to see what professors from schools like Princeton, Harvard, and Yale think you should read this year.
+Read on to see what professors from schools like Princeton, Harvard, and Yale think you should read next year.

 Abramson, a former executive editor of The New York Times and current Harvard English lecturer, recommends students read Richard Hofstadter's 'The Paranoid Style in American Politics,' first published in 1964.